mehran75/Forexer/README.md

 conda activate <env name> # if you have conda installed on your machine make run
 ```
+Note that you have to register in [truefx.com](http://truefx.com/) and put your username, and password in the `makefile`
+at the root of repository.

 output:
 ```
 python main.py "configuration/parameters_eurusd.yml"